 Ahead of the Group Stage, the top 16 teams will be seeded into four groups of four in an online show.
 Draw pools will be based on Online Qualifiers performance and placement.

-The four groups of four teams will challenge each other in a single round-robin tournament where every map, every win, and every point could make the difference to continue their journey to the finals.
+In South Korea, four groups of four teams will challenge each other in a single round-robin tournament where every map, every win, and every point could make the difference to continue their journey to the finals.

 The leading two teams from each group will advance to BlizzCon 2026!